franky47/blog/drafts/cargo-docker-and-time.md

-I wanted to package a web application backend written in Rust (using [Rocket](https://rocket.rs) as a web server) in a Docker image, for a more portable deployment solution (as an alternative to [piping to shell](https://www.seancassidy.me/dont-pipe-to-your-shell.html) and distro-specific package managers).
+I wanted to package a web application backend written in Rust (using [Rocket](https://rocket.rs) as a web server) in a Docker image, for a more portable deployment solution than
+[piping to shell](https://www.seancassidy.me/dont-pipe-to-your-shell.html)
+or distro-specific package managers.

 ## Multi-staged builds